voogieJames/react-101/README.md

   3. `Calendar` button shows us a grid with todos for previous month, see the second snapshot below (at the moment only January is provided).
     * Each day is presented as a square-card with the tasks in it.
     * It should be possible so see which tasks are completed and which are not.
     * Each task in the database has a specific `tag`(#family, #work, #misc...) specifying the type of task.
-Add a small cirle in front of task name for specific tag (pick colors on your own, but be consistent i.e one use color per tag)
+Add a small cirle in front of task name for specific tag (pick colors on your own, but be consistent i.e one use color per tag).
-    * It should be possible to go back and fwd between months as well (buttons are missed on the snapshot, but you got the idea)
+    * It should be possible to go back and fwd between months as well (buttons are missed on the snapshot, but you got the idea).
-    * Calendar should be available by the link: `http://localhost:3000/calendar`
+    * Calendar should be available by the link: `http://localhost:3000/calendar`.

 #### HAPPY HACKING! 🙌